greenboxal/doggohub/doc/development/performance.md

 # Performance Guidelines

-This document describes various guidelines to follow to ensure good and consistent performance of GitLab.
+This document describes various guidelines to follow to ensure good and consistent performance of DoggoHub.

 ## Workflow

 The process of solving performance problems is roughly as follows:

-1. Make sure there's an issue open somewhere (e.g., on the GitLab CE issue tracker), create one if there isn't.
+1. Make sure there's an issue open somewhere (e.g., on the DoggoHub CE issue tracker), create one if there isn't.
 See [#15607][#15607] for an example.
-2. Measure the performance of the code in a production environment such as GitLab.com (see the [Tooling](#tooling) section below).
+2. Measure the performance of the code in a production environment such as DoggoHub.com (see the [Tooling](#tooling) section below).
 Performance should be measured over a period of _at least_ 24 hours.
 3. Add your findings based on the measurement period (screenshots of graphs, timings, etc) to the issue mentioned in step 1.